ZK-Garage/plonk/plonk-book/src/chapter_2.md

 # PLONK

 PLONK stands for Permutations over Lagrange-bases for Oecumenical Non Interactive Arguments of Knowledge.
+From hereon we shall simply write plonk.

-PLONK is a general-purpose zero-knowledge proof scheme which solves a huge issue inherited in traditional zksnarks proof systems like Groth16: the one-time trusted setup.
+Plonk is a general-purpose zero-knowledge proof scheme which solves a huge issue inherited in traditional zksnarks proof systems like Groth16: the _non-universal_ one-time trusted setup.
 The trusted setup is a preprocessing phase which creates a Structured Reference String (SRS) that is available to both prover and verifier.
-The reason why SRS is created is to prevent the prover from cheating and creating fake proofs and thus fulfilling the soundness property.
-The problem with one-time trusted setup is that it’s a one-time event which means every circuit needs a new SRS to be generated which results in slow verification time.
-PLONK solves this problem by creating a single SRS that’s used for an unlimited number of arbitrary circuits (of a certain maximum size).
-This string is also updatable which improves security.
+The reason why an SRS is created is to prevent the prover from cheating and creating fake proofs and thus fulfilling the soundness property.
+The problem with a non-universal one-time trusted setup is that it’s a one-time event which means _every_ circuit needs a new SRS to be generated, which results in slow verification time.
+Plonk solves this problem by creating a single SRS that’s used for an unlimited number of arbitrary circuits (of a certain maximum size).
+This string is also updatable, which improves security.

 ## PLONK components

-PLONK can be constructed as follow:
+Plonk can be constructed as follow:

 Program (code)→ Arithmetic circuit → Constraint systems → Permutation checks → Polynomial commitments (A batched version of KZG10)